SDU-eScience/SDUCloudDoc/docs/source/solution_overview.rst

 The functionality follows the requirements from the NSAS description.

 Scaleability have has a high priority in the design specification of the solution.
-This target have been reach by implementing all the "moving parts" as micro services and event based messaging systems
+This target have been reached by implementing all the "moving parts" as micro services and a event based messaging system(Kafka).